schwarmau/pleroma/pleroma-docker/meta.d/MRF.md

 - If your instance leaks our private data, we will `quarantine` it
 - If your instance often federates unflagged NSFW, we will flag all your media with `media_nsfw`
-    - This also applies if your instance does not have a rule that enforces flagging, or lax rules like "use your best judgement"
 - If your instance spams our servers over extended periods of time, a high ratelimit or `reject` **(!)** will be discussed depending on severity

 Legend: